-9. Unsuccessful applications
+Unsuccessful applications

-The assessment process is rigorous and objective - the scoring matrix is used to assess applications to a consistent and fair standard.
+The assessment process is rigorous and objective - the scoring matrix available on Council's website is used to assess applications to a consistent and fair standard.

 Your activity/project may not receive funding for a variety of reasons.
 These are some common reasons for an application not being recommended for funding: